gdpraid/GDPR-Claim-Templates/Access-my-data.md

 - the safeguards you provide if you transfer personal data to a third country or an international organization.

-If you do not wish to or cannot provide access to all of my data, I ask you to state the reasons with precise reference to law and relevant articles in the data protection regulation, so that I have the necessary background information should I choose to lodge a complaint with the Data Proteciton Authority (DPA).
+If you do not wish to or cannot provide access to all of my data, I ask you to state the reasons with precise reference to law and relevant articles in the data protection regulation, so that I have the necessary background information should I choose to lodge a complaint with the Data Protection Authority (DPA).

 I ask that you send me the information in a secure manner so that this request does not lead to further consequences in regards to my personal information.
 If I do not receive a reply within one month, as specified in Article 12, I will consider filing a complaint with the DPA.